ghidra/pysheet/README.md

 # pysheet
-python sprite sheet from sequence
+python (2 or 3) sprite sheet from sequence

 requires pil or pillow module installed running requires a valid directory path with a supported file type sequence (png suggested)